25 years ago, ‘Waterworld’ forever changed how we think about hits and flops

 He was aware of how a powerful meta-narrative of bad buzz could swallow up a movie, and figured out an end run around it.
 He delayed the release of Titanic from July to December.

 “I pitched the concept that the best way to deal with the negative press was to take a step back.
 To move away from the crescendo of ridicule and let them fall on their face,” Cameron told The Hollywood Reporter a few years ago.
 “They could only sustain the negative story so long.
 By December it would have long ago run its course, and they’d have to come up with something new to make ink.
-That something might just be the fact that the film was actually good, and worth all the drama of production.
-My example was the martial art of aikido, where you use the opponent’s own momentum against them to take them down.
-The press were attacking so aggressively that the only way to throw them was to step back and let them go flying past, and fall because of their own inertia.”
+That something might just be the fact that the film was actually good, and worth all the drama of production.”

 Obviously, Cameron’s plan worked.
-Titanic went on to be the most successful movie of all time, in its time, and now barely anyone remembers that at one point several members of the crew fell ill from eating chowder spiked with PCP.
+Titanic went on to become the most successful movie of all time, for a while, and now barely anyone remembers that at one point several members of the crew fell ill from eating chowder spiked with PCP.

 Waterworld‘s lasting legacy

-The narrative around Waterworld, however, defined that film far beyond the facts of its moderate success.
-The dawning information age then empowered audiences and ushered the industry into an era where the perception of a film’s success is almost everything.
-Justice League, for instance, made well over double its exorbitant $300 million dollar budget, but it let audiences down so thoroughly that it may always be remembered as a huge flop.
+The narrative around Waterworld, however, came to define that film, full stop, erasing its moderate success from cinema history.
+The dawning information age then empowered audiences and created an environment where the perception of a film’s success is everything.
+Justice League, for instance, made well over double its exorbitant $300 million dollar budget in 2017, but let much of it audience down so thoroughly that it will likely always be remembered as an embarrassing flop.

-Now, as we head into a new phase, where more and movies debut on streaming platforms and we are without box office numbers as bellwethers, audience perception stands to became an even bigger factor in defining a film’s success.
+In the next phase of cinema, as more and more films debut on streaming platforms, and box office numbers less often serve as bellwethers, audience perception stands to became an even bigger factor in defining a film’s success.

-In the meantime, though, being saddled with a narrative like Waterworld’s isn’t the worst fate that can befall a film, even if it seems in retrospect like cinematic malpractice.
+Ultimately, though, being saddled with a narrative like Waterworld’s isn’t the worst fate that can befall a film, even if it seems in retrospect like cinematic malpractice.
 At least the movie has posterity, a memorable legacy.

 Kevin Costner’s plodding followup, The Postman, simply flopped so hard that nobody remembers it at all.